-The Authority, acting as lead agency under CEQA, has prepared the Final EIR for the Valley Link Project, which it released on April 30, 2021.
+The Authority, acting as lead agency under CEQA, prepared the Final EIR for the Valley Link Project, which it released on April 30, 2021.
 The Final EIR can be accessed here.

-Following its consideration of the Final EIR, comments received, and the environmental impacts from proposed and alternative facilities, the Authority staff will be recommending to the Authority Board that it select a "Preferred Alternative" which contains some of the alternative measures considered in the EIR instead of some of the measures that were presented in the Draft EIR as the "Proposed Project."
+Following its consideration of the Final EIR, comments received, and the environmental impacts from proposed and alternative facilities, the Authority staff recommended to the Authority Board that it select a "Preferred Alternative" which contains some of the alternative measures considered in the EIR instead of some of the measures that were presented in the Draft EIR as the "Proposed Project."
 The term “Preferred Alternative” is used to identify the Project components that have been identified as preferred by the Authority staff.
 The Preferred Alternative, recommended by the Authority staff, includes the construction and operation of seven stations, listed from west to east:

 Dublin/Pleasanton (BART Intermodal)